gabrielnegreira/aneuQPCR/README.md

 - Determine PCR amplification efficiency on a per-reaction basis and without the need for standard curves.

-- Estimate target DNA quantification in each reaction without relying on Ct values and taking amplification efficiency into account.
+- Estimate original DNA quantification in each reaction without relying on Ct values and taking amplification efficiency into account.

 Although originally developed with aneuploidy detection in mind, the functions are applicable to any qPCR dataset.
 They can also be useful in other contexts where precise quantification matters, such as gene expression analysis, copy number variation studies, and general molecular diagnostics.